ArduCAM Multi-Camera Adapter Board for Raspberry Pi:

 - Supports Raspberry Pi V1 (OV5647) and V2 (IMX219) cameras

 DIP switches are used here for easy stack up configuration.
 When only one multi camera adapter board is used, the switches 1 and 5 should be switched to ON position.
 If two multi camera adapter boards are used, the downside board should be switched 1 and 5 to ON and upside board should be switched 2 and 6 to ON position, and if 3 or 4 multi camera adapter boards are used together each board layer should be configured as the Table 1 shown.

 Table 1 – Pin Configuration

 For proper operation, only one camera should be enabled at a time.
-In case of only one multi camera adapter board is used, driving Pin12 HIGH and driving Pin11 , Pin7 to LOW to enable camera A on the adapter board.
-Enable camera B, C and D, please refer the Table 2 for camera selection configuration.
-To disable all cameras on one adapter board, Enable 1 and Enable 2 signals should be toggled HIGH.
+In the case where only one multi camera adapter board is used, driving Pin12 HIGH and driving Pin11 and Pin7 to LOW enables camera A on the adapter board.
+Please refer the Table 2 for camera selection configuration to enable cameras B, C and D. To disable all cameras on one adapter board, Enable 1 and Enable 2 signals should be toggled HIGH.
 Care should be taken that it is not allowed to drive the Enable 1 and Enable 2 LOW at the same time.
-When connecting more than two multi camera adapter boards, only one of the cameras can be enabled by enabling the desired camera on one adapter board, and disable all the cameras on the rest of adapter boards.
+When connecting more than two multi-camera adapter boards, only one of the cameras can be enabled by enabling the desired camera on one adapter board, and disabling all the cameras on the rest of adapter boards.